Seedy Talks

 How, despite the ways in which Europe underdeveloped Africa, places like Rwanda have been rebuilt after destruction and is growing while West Virginia continues to report some of the worst health statistics, population drain and an uninspired youth population in the U.S.?

-When do community and academia collide and collaborate on identifying solutions for McDowell County?
+and collaborate on identifying solutions for McDowell County?

-In the 10th installment of Seedy Talks, Jason B. Tartt, Sr., will seek answers to these questions while discussing his community work, social justice challenges, accomplishments, and his vision for regional development in Southern West Virginia.
+Seedy Talks, Jason B. Tartt, Sr., will seek answers to these questions while discussing

 About the speaker